Skip to main content

 • Compounding pharmacies (highest reliability, often available without a prescription for the water itself)

-• Medical supply websites (look for established suppliers like Hospira, Pfizer, or generic USP manufacturers)
+• Medical supply websites (look for established suppliers such as Hospira, Pfizer, or generic USP manufacturers)

 • Amazon and general retailers (check for USP grade, read recent reviews, verify seller ratings)